cdown/clipnotify/README.md

     done

-clipnotify doesn't try to print anything about the contents of the selection, it just exists when it changes.
+clipnotify doesn't try to print anything about the contents of the selection, it just exits when it changes.
 This is intentional -- X11's selection API is verging on the insane, and there are plenty of others who have already lost their sanity to bring us xclip/xsel/etc. Use one of those tools to complement clipnotify.